simonguld/CellSegmentationTracker/README.md

 ## Pretrained Models
 The pretrained Cellpose models 'CYTO', 'CYTO2' and 'NUCLEI' are of course available when choosing a segmentation model.
 The user can choose between an additional three models: 'EPI500', 'EPI2500' and 'EPI6000', which have been created by tranfer learning of the Cellpose models, i.e. by training them on specific cell image types (and resolutions) to improve performance on these types of data.
 The name EPI stems from the fact that all models have been trained on epithelial cells, and the subsequent number indicates the approximate number of cells in an image.

-If none of the pretrained models suit your needs, you can train your own model using the Cellpose GUI.
+If none of the pretrained models suit your needs, you can train your own model using the Cellpose GUI - it is easy and can be done rather quickly.

 ### EPI 500:
 _Example Image_